School Safeguarding Statement Statement

 Sutton in Craven Community Primary School is committed to ensuring the welfare and safety of all children in school.
-All North Yorkshire schools, including Sutton in Craven Community Primary School, follow the North Yorkshire Safeguarding Children Board procedures.
+All North Yorkshire schools, including Sutton in Craven Community Primary School, follow the North Yorkshire Safeguarding Children Partnership procedures.
 The school will, in most circumstances, endeavour to discuss all concerns with parents about their child/ren.
 However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures).
 The school will, of course, always aim to maintain a positive relationship with all parents.
-The school’s child protection policy cane be found below.
+The school’s child protection policy is available publicly below.

 Screen time can be an easy way to keep children entertained